zxue/deploy-maximo-aibroker/README.md

 Maximo Application Suite (MAS) version 9.0 introduces a new feature, AI Broker.
 It is the integration hub that facilitates communication between MAS and IBM watsonx AI systems or services.
 For more details, check [Maximo Manage AI overview](https://www.ibm.com/docs/en/mas-cd/maximo-manage/continuous-delivery?topic=watsonx-maximo-manage-ai-overview).

-You can install after Mas Core or Mas Manage is deployed.
-This document outlines steps for deploying Maximo AI broker and some troubleshooting tips.
+You can install AI Broker after Mas Core or Mas Manage is deployed.
+This document outlines steps for deploying Maximo AI broker using Ansible Playbooks and some troubleshooting tips.

+Alternatively, you can install AI Broker and other MAS apps with the cli command line, "mas install" in an ibmmas/cli container.

 Check [Installing and deploying the AI broker](https://www.ibm.com/docs/en/mas-cd/maximo-manage/continuous-delivery?topic=setup-installing-deploying-ai-broker)